top of page

 ARCHIVING & SETTING UP A NEW YEAR

-Version 2024.02
+Version 2025.01

-Mere Bookkeeping is only designed to track a single year within a workbook.
+Mere Bookkeeping is designed to track a single year within a workbook.
 There are two methods for starting a new year:

-Method 1: Move to the latest template version
+Method 1: Move to the Latest Verison

 Fill out the Request Templates form again to get the latest templates and setup a new year from scratch.
 Setup your new year by following the instructions on the Welcome sheet and User Guide (though, you can copy/paste a lot of your settings, funds, accounts, contacts to speed things up).